ZiJianZhao/NMT-Research-Reproductions-PyTorch/xnmt/modules/README.md

 # modules

-Although the code are heavily borrowed from OpenNMT-py, there are some differences
+Although the code are heavily borrowed from OpenNMT-py, there are some differences in the choice of design.

 # Attention